mjclemente/smmrize/README.md

 ## Setup and Usage
 To get started with SMMRY, you'll need an API key.
 You can get this by registering and following the instructions on the [SMMRY website](https://smmry.com/api).

-Once you have an API, you can provide it to this wrapper manually, as in the Quick Start example above, or via an environment variable named `SMMRY_API_KEY`.
+Once you have an API key, you can provide it to this wrapper manually, as in the Quick Start example above, or via an environment variable named `SMMRY_API_KEY`.

 The API can summarize either web-based content or text, via the `web()` and `text()` methods, respectively.
 Both these functions take an optional, second argument, which contains the settings for your summarization.
 The easiest way to provide these is via the `helpers.options` component, which provides a fluent interface for setting them.
 Here's an example: